 On April 11th – 15th, 2018, G4G participants will assemble, in Martin Gardner’s name, to celebrate recreational mathematics, magic, puzzles, skepticism, science, art, literature, and the intersections of these subjects.
 Participants will offer presentations, performances, original papers, and exhibits.
-Countless exchanges of ideas and examples of trickery will inspire and delight.
+Countless exchanges of ideas and examples of magic will inspire and delight.

 Unlike many other conferences, G4G is participatory in nature; all attendees are encouraged to contribute to the community, whether that be a 5-minute presentation or performance, an original paper, a unique exhibit or a novelty item for the gift exchange.

 - Registration is Closed – G4G13 is SOLD OUT, but public events are still open

 - Featured Presenters confirmed special guests presenters

 - Watch the Video to learn more about the Gathering conference